As remote work exploded, Comcast turned to AI to keep the internet running

 Comcast has been working on Octave since last year, and even before the pandemic began, it had deployed a version that increased download capacity across its network by 36%.
 As stay-at-home orders rolled out nationwide, the company fast-tracked development on a version for uploads.
 What was supposed to take close to six months was instead complete in less than six weeks, resulting in a 20% increase in upload capacity network-wide.

 For those who’ve suffered through stuttering Zoom calls or sluggish file uploads while trying to work from home, Octave’s optimizations should come as a relief.
-But while Comcast says it’s now handling 32% more peak upload traffic than it did before, that doesn’t mean its getting rid of data caps, which the company has only waived through June 30 so far.
-All the fancy network-enhancing AI in world won’t affect what is ultimately a business decision.
+But while Comcast says it’s now handling 32% more peak upload traffic than it did before, that doesn’t mean it’s getting rid of data caps, which the company has only waived through June 30 so far.
+All the fancy network-enhancing AI in the world won’t affect what is ultimately a business decision.

 A self-repairing system